The Coffin of Andy and Leyley: Episode 3A

-In a flashback, during a trip to his grandparents' house, Andrew accidentally summons and makes contact with a demon called "Something Terrifying".
+In a flashback of a trip to his grandparents' house when he was a child, Andrew accidentally summons and makes contact with a demon called "Something Terrifying".
 It takes an interest in Andrew and lets him go, with Andrew himself writing off the experience as a dream.
 Back in the present, Andrew secretly steals Ashley's trinket and tries to use it, seeing a vision of Ashley's dismembered corpse.
 Ashley is angered at Andrew using her trinket without permission and they decide to sacrifice a family of campers to recharge it.
 However, the ritual goes awry when the police are called, and the demon allows the siblings to flee to the Demon Realm for safety.

 In return for safe haven in the Demon Realm, the demon enlists Ashley's aid to continue gathering souls for it while Andrew is left to wait in the Demon Realm.
 While searching the Demon Realm, the siblings uncover "visions" that the demon had collected, and through them, discover that their parents did indeed sell them out to an organ harvesting operation organized by a corrupt doctor simply called "the Surgeon".
 However, neither Andrew nor the demon trust each other and the situation between them rapidly deteriorates.
 While Ashley is away at the Human Realm to gather souls, the demon banishes Andrew to the "In Between" to get rid of him.
-Andrew attempts to summon the demon again, but accidentally summons Something Terrifying instead.
+Andrew attempts to summon the demon again but accidentally summons Something Terrifying instead.
 Realizing that it must have encountered Andrew before, Something Terrifying decides to read his memories.

 After reliving several of his childhood memories, Andrew comes to the realization that he has suppressed feelings of lust towards Ashley, which greatly distresses him.
 Something Terrifying, revealing its name as "Lord Unknown", comforts Andrew and suggests that they become partners as they can both help each other.
 Intrigued, Andrew accepts Lord Unknown's offer and enters a portal to an unknown location.

-In addition to the main ending, there is one alternate ending where the siblings get engaged but end up in an abusive relationship, and several non-canonical game overs which include: the siblings being gunned down by police, Andrew accepting becoming Ashley's toy, and the siblings committing a double suicide by leaping to their deaths.
+In addition to this ending, there is another ending where the siblings get engaged but end up in an abusive relationship, and several game overs which include: the siblings being gunned down by the police, Andrew accepting becoming Ashley's toy, and the siblings committing a double suicide by leaping to their deaths.